thephpleague/url/dev-master/examples.md

 title: Examples
 ---

-# Simple examples
+# Simple example

 Let's say you have a document that can be downloaded in different format (CSV, XML, JSON) and you quickly want to generate each format URL.
-This example illustrates how easy it is to generate theses different URLs from an original URL whithout loosing its information.
+This example illustrates how easy it is to generate theses different URLs from an original URL whithout losing its information.

 ~~~php
 use League\Url\Url;